Important Information for Transfer Students

 - Music History

 Please refer to the Undergarduate Hanbook for critical information concerning all necessary requirements, policies and procedures.
+Our Preparing To be a Music Major page is very helpful for new students or those considering a music major at CWU.
 Also, please browse this site for information about many other things you need to know as a music major.
 One final important reminder!
 Please remember that the Music Department Convocation and UNIV 101 will meet on alternating Monday evenings at 7:00 PM.
 Do Not schedule any classes that would conflict with this time